danmar/cppcheck/readme_64-bit_Windows.txt

 Windows SDK.

 To compile 64-bit binaries you need to start VS Express to 64-bit environment.
-(by default VS Express starts to 32-bit enviroment).
+(by default VS Express starts to 32-bit environment).
 To do this, open Windows SDK Command Prompt and switch to 64-bit environment with command:
 > setenv /x64 /debug